mholmboe/minff/x2top_hack/README.md

-# MINFF-compatible `gmx x2top`
+# Setup MINFF with Gromacs `gmx x2top`

-This is a modified version of `gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp` that streamlines MINFF force-field workflows, and which can handle bonds and angles across the PBC (-pbc yes).
-The key changes are:
+One can use this modified version of `gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp` to generate MINFF topology files for Gromacs, thanks to handling of bonds and angles across the PBC (-pbc yes).
+It can also be used to set the bond (-kb) and angle (-kt and -ktH) force constants explicitly, and write them in the simpler MINFF format instead of the OPLS/aa formatting style for [ bonds ] and [ angles ] sections in the .top/.itp file.
+Custom .n2t files can be used with the -n2t flag.
+Overall, the key changes to the native x2top.cpp are:

 - **MINFF-aware help text** – the command-line help and man page now describe the MINFF-specific output format, default force constants, and the `min`/`minff` force-field selectors.
 - **Option descriptions** – the `-ff`, `-n2t`, `-name`, `-kb`, `-kt`, and `-ktH` option blurbs document the MINFF behaviour so the guidance appears both in `gmx help x2top` and generated manuals.
 Note that with -n2t a custom .n2t file can be used.